-- determination.
-This will help the Council to achieve the maximum public benefit possible from new development in Watford. - 3.5 This guidance is intended for use by planning officers, members, applicants and developers.
-It will define a methodology for undertaking a late stage review process. - 3.6 Given Watford's proximity to London and the associated familiarity many local developers will have with the approach to undertaking late stage reviews in London, it is considered beneficial and appropriate to broadly align Watford's methodology with London's current, and where appropriate, draft guidance that was consulted on in May 202313.
+- 3.5 This guidance is intended for use by planning officers, members, applicants and developers.
+It will define a methodology for undertaking a late stage review process. - 3.6 Given Watford's proximity to London and the associated familiarity many local developers will have with the approach to undertaking late stage reviews in London, it is considered beneficial and appropriate to broadly align Watford's methodology with London's current, and where appropriate, draft guidance that was consulted on in May 202314.